eteillet/job_scraper_Indeed/README.md

         - BeautifulSoup

 ### Update:
-    - indeed has strengthened its security
+    - indeed has strengthened its security (403 risk)
     - recently update of robots.txt to limit job scraping
-    - 403 risk
+    - update of this project on another job search website [here](https://github.com/eteillet/job_scraper_Hellowork)